-Task Type: Written Assignment Due Date: Monday of Exam Week 13 Weight: 35% Length: 1500 words Task Description: For this task, you are required to critique your own individual presentation, answering the three questions as per the template located on the course site.
+Task Type: Written Assignment Due Date: Monday of Exam Week 13

+Weight: 35% Length: 1500 words

+Task Description: For this task, you are required to critique your own individual presentation, answering the three questions as per the template located on the course site.

-When answering the three questions, you are to consider for each question, the following three filters: 1.
-Linkage to Australian Professional Standards for Teachers (APST) and the Code of Ethics (min one of each AND max two of each) 2.
-Linkage to Australian professional Standards for Teachers (APST) and the Code of Ethics (min one of each AND max two of each)
+When answering the three questions, you are to consider for each question, the following three filters:

+- 1. Linkage to Australian Professional Standards for Teachers (APST) and the Code of Ethics (min one of each AND max two of each)

-2. Use of verbal and non-verbal skills
+- 2. Use of verbal and non-verbal skills

-3. Audience engagement
+- 3. Audience engagement